 Top 3 Facebook KPIs You Need To Track

 Important KPIs will vary depending on the industry, the company and its goals.
 However, although there might be some discrepancies from industry to industry and some variations as to what makes a KPI important for a business, there are top KPIs that all companies should be monitoring.
 Have a look at our top three categories of Facebook KPIs we think every company should take into consideration.
-We visualized them with our data analysis tool that allows you to connect Facebook Insights and Facebook Ads to get the best overview of your data in an actionable format.
+We visualized them with our online data analysis tool that allows you to connect Facebook Insights and Facebook Ads to get the best overview of your data in an actionable format.

 1. Impressions / Reach / Frequency